2024-25 Catalog

 Social Sciences

-BA degrees in predental science or pre-optometry science are available to students who are admitted to certain combined degree programs (see Pre-Health Professional Programs).
+BA degrees in pre-dental or pre-optometry science are available to students who are admitted to those combined degree programs (see Pre-Health Professional Programs below).

 Bachelor of Science Degree